Top Tips: How to effectively work from home

 Don’t lose track of time

 It’s easy to lose track of time while working from home and you can often end up starting earlier and finishing later, so think about setting timers for the beginning and end of your day.
-Working from home also enables you to make the most of your time in a way that the traditional office environment doesn’t.
-If you happen to live close to your friends and family, why not set aside a couple of lunch breaks a week to catch up over a quick coffee or bite to eat!
+Working from home also enables you to make the most of your time in a way that the traditional office environment doesn’t – so whether you want to finish the laundry, do something creative or read a few chapters of your favourite book, be sure to make the most of the time when you would be commuting.
+If you happen to live close to friends and family, you could also try setting aside some time on your lunchbreaks for a quick coffee or bite to eat!

 Do create an atmosphere that helps you concentrate